mbrichman/xkcd_restaurant/readme.md

 ## xkcd Restaurant Solution

-This is a solution to the xkcd restaurant problem as defined by TableXI
+This is a solution to the xkcd restaurant problem. http://xkcd.com/287/

 ### Assumptions
 * You can order an item from the menu multiple times in order to get to the correct price